Child Safety Seats

 - It is missing parts.
 Used seats often come without important parts.
 Check with the manufacturer to make sure you can get the right parts.
 To find out if your child safety seat has been recalled, you can call the Auto Safety Hotline (888-DASH-2-DOT).
 If the seat has been recalled, be sure to follow the instructions for the recall or to get the necessary parts.
 You should also get a registration card for future recall notices from the Hotline.

-For more information about infant or toddler car seats, go to the Web site of the Insurance Institute for Highway Safety.
+For more information about infant or toddler car seats, visit the Insurance Institute for Highway Safety.
 Also check out the National SafeKids Campaign which offers a free Child Car Seat Locator that allows you to enter your child’s age and weight, and get back a list of recommended car seats.
-Another good source of information on car seats is the American Academy of Pediatrics Web site, which offers a detailed shopping guide to car seats.
+Another good source of information on car seats is the American Academy of Pediatrics website, which offers a detailed shopping guide to car seats.

 Is your child ready for a regular seat belt?